mhmmdslmnfslnust/Image-Convolution-with-Padding/README.md

 # Image Convolution with Padding

-This C++ program performs a 2D convolution on a randomly generated 6x6 grayscale image using a manually-defined 3x3 kernel.
-It simulates image processing concepts such as zero padding, kernel application, and matrix-based convolution.
+This C++ program performs 2D convolution on dynamically-sized grayscale images using various kernels.
+It demonstrates image processing concepts such as zero padding, kernel application, and matrix-based convolution operations.

-The program demonstrates fundamental image processing operations that are common in computer vision, edge detection, and digital filtering.
+The program showcases fundamental image processing operations common in computer vision, edge detection, and digital filtering applications.

 ## Table of Contents
 - [Overview](#overview)